jm-rcc/hpc-docs/software/libcerf.md

 ## Installed versions
  - libcerf/.2.1-gcccore-11.3.0  (version), (toolchain)
  - libcerf/.1.17-gcccore-10.3.0  (version), (toolchain)
-### Description
-libcerf is a self-contained numeric library that provides an efficient and accurate implementation of complex error functions, along with Dawson, Faddeeva, and Voigt functions.
+>libcerf is a self-contained numeric library that provides an efficient and accurate implementation of complex error functions, along with Dawson, Faddeeva, and Voigt functions.